stacks-network/stacks/jobs/executive-assistant.md

 Blockstack - New York, NY 10012
 Full-time, Part-time

+### About Blockstack:

+Blockstack is building a new decentralized internet where users control their data and apps run without remote servers.
+Developers build apps on our full stack platform and users download our browser portal to access the decentralized internet and get started.

+On the traditional internet, we’re highly dependent on third parties, our data is vulnerable, and power and profits consolidate within the hands of a few.
+With the decentralized internet on Blockstack, data and power is in the hand of the end users and everyday developers.

+Blockstack is a global, open source community with over 2,500 developers and over 70,000 users.
+It was co-founded by Muneeb Ali and Ryan Shea in 2013 at Princeton and the core team is based in New York City and Hong Kong.

+We recently raised a $4M Series A and are grateful to have the confidence of investors like Union Square Ventures, Lux Capital, Shana Fisher, and Naval Ravikant.

+More about us:

+We’re located in the lovely NoHo district of Manhattan.
+We’re both an open source project and a startup, so transparency is important to us.
+We’re passionate about making the internet freer and safer for everyone and you should be, too.
+Job Type: Part-time

 #### Responsibilities:

 Manage three executives schedules including email handoffs and agendas for company meetings.